giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

-The search follown the same logic as in the pop, we use a loop to search for the Node, and use the hashing function and attempt variable to make it quicker.
+The search follows the same logic as in the pop, we use a loop to search for the Node, and use the hashing function and attempt variable to make it quicker.
 ```c
 Node * search(Hash_table * hash_table, int key) {
     int index = hashing(key) + (hashing(key) * attempt);